 If you have an idea of how you think customers will react to a particular option, product, or layout, test it with online customers.
-You can invest in A/B testing software that shows two options to customers to see how they behave.
+You can use heatmap tools or invest in A/B testing software that shows customers two options to see how they behave.
 You can also run experiments related to your products and services to see if they catch on.
-This is more effective than investing in changes to your brand or website only to realize your customers hate it.
+This is more cost-effective than investing in changes to your brand or website only to realize your customers hate it.

 Research Top Competitor Search Terms